billbrod/foveated-metamers/README.md

 many jobs to run at once and how many GPUs you have available, respectively.

-Note that I couldn't figure out any clever way to schedule jobs across different GPUs, so the way I decided to handle it is to let jobs grab the first GPU they think is available (available meaning that at most 30% of the its memory is being used, as determined by `GPUtil`).
-If two jobs start at almost exactly the same time, one of them will likely fail because it ran out of memory.
-To handle this, I recommend adding the `--restart-times 3` flag to the snakemake call, as I do above, which tells snakemake to try re-submitting a job up to 3 times if it fails.
+Note that I'm using dotlockfile to handle scheduling jobs across different GPUs.
+I think this will work, but I recommend adding the `--restart-times 3` flag to the snakemake call, as I do above, which tells snakemake to try re-submitting a job up to 3 times if it fails.
 Hopefully, the second time a job is submitted, it won't have a similar problem.
 But it might require running the `snakemake` command a small number of times in order to get everything straightened out.

 ## Prepare for experiment